AdamWittmann/portfolio_ml/README.md

+Portfolio ML Analyzer

+A Python/Streamlit project for analyzing stock performance, generating technical indicators, and preparing data for future ML models.
+Users can either:

+Run ONLY the Streamlit dashboard UI using the provided CSVs

+Run the FULL ingestion pipeline using their own local PostgreSQL database

 🚀 Quick Start — Choose Your Setup
-👉 If you ONLY want to run the Streamlit UI (NO database required):
+👉 To run JUST the dashboard UI (NO database needed):

-Jump directly to: UI-Only Setup
+Jump to UI-Only Setup

-👉 If you want the FULL pipeline (data ingestion → CSVs → PostgreSQL):
+👉 To run the FULL pipeline (PostgreSQL + ingestion + CSV generation):

-Jump to: Full Pipeline With PostgreSQL
+Jump to Full Pipeline With PostgreSQL

 🎨 UI-Only Setup (No Database Required)

-This is the simplest and fastest way to use the project.
+This is the fastest and easiest way to use the project.
-You do not need Postgres, a .env file, or the ingestion pipeline.

-The Streamlit dashboard reads exclusively from the CSV backups in data_cache/.
+The Streamlit UI reads exclusively from CSV backups in data_cache/.

+No database setup needed.
+No .env file needed.
+No ingestion pipeline needed.

 1. Clone the Repository
 git clone https://github.com/AdamWittmann/portfolio_ml.git